bugzbit/bugzbit.github.io/_posts/2020-08-28-trumps-voting-fraud-claim-twitter-fact-check-scrutinized.md

 Earlier today, I just noticed Donald Trump's Twitter timeline with the fact check feature introduced by twitter.
 Here is the actual tweet.

 > There is NO WAY (ZERO\!) that Mail-In Ballots will be anything less than substantially fraudulent.
 Mail boxes will be robbed, ballots will be forged & even illegally printed out & fraudulently signed.
-The Governor of California is sending Ballots to millions of people, anyone.....
-> — Donald J. Trump (@realDonaldTrump) [May 26, 2020](https://twitter.com/realDonaldTrump/status/1265255835124539392?ref_src=twsrc%5Etfw)
+The Governor of California is sending Ballots to millions of people, anyone….. — Donald J. Trump (@realDonaldTrump) [May 26, 2020](https://twitter.com/realDonaldTrump/status/1265255835124539392?ref_src=twsrc%5Etfw)
 {: .twitter-tweet}

 <script async="" src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>